“One idea lights a thousand candles.”

-There are two good reasons awareness of Target's commitment is low:
+There are two good reasons why the awareness of Target’s commitment is low:

 2. When someone toots their own horn people are often skeptical.
 And it may seem even more self-serving for a corporation to do it.
 This is the reason you might have initially thought I wrote this to support Target.
 I did not.
 I am writing this to support a concept that was adopted by Target.
 I don’t particularly care about Target, but it is a worthy concept and if we support a movement that Target began, Target will rightfully benefit.

 So, for the Buy-it-Forward concept to reach its potential, support must come from outside the participating companies.
-It will thus be more credible and allow those companies to focus on their primary message, creating more value, succeeding, contributing more money to their causes, and encouraging other companies to follow their lead.
+It will thus be more credible, and will allow those companies to focus on their primary message – creating more value, succeeding, contributing more money to their causes, and encouraging other companies to follow their lead.